splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

   Splunk Log Observer is no longer available for new users.
 If you have a Log Observer entitlement, you must transition to Splunk Cloud Platform or Splunk Enterprise.
 Read more at :ref:`lo-transition`.

-  You can also use the Data Manager to send AWS logs to Splunk Core.
+  You can also use the Data Manager to send AWS logs to Splunk Platform.
 Learn how at :new-page:`Onboard AWS in Data Manager <https://docs.splunk.com/Documentation/DM/1.8.2/User/AWSAbout>`.

 When setting up an AWS connection, you can choose to import logs from a Cloudwatch log group or an S3 bucket.